JasminSpinetto/Courseware/Streaming Data Engineering/EPL/epl_firealarm/readme.md

 ![](img/Q0bis.png)

-Execution mode: data points are filtered before flowing into the query and the query execution does not get triggered
+Execution mode: data points are filtered before flowing into the query and the query execution does not get triggered.

+- Low latency: Event-Based Style
+- High throughput: SQL-style

 #### Q1